The Millionaire Next Door: Economic Outpatient Care

 Economic Outpatient Care (EOC) is a term used to express when an affluent parent provides money to an adult child.
 Besides offspring observations resulting in UAW children, EOC is a contributing factor to the passing on of the UAW belief.
 Offspring who receive EOC have 98% of the annual income compared to their counterparts who are not recipients of EOC.
 In comparison, they also have 57% of the net worth.
 EOC gives recipients a false sense of financial security.
 For this reason they purchase homes in upscale neighborhoods that exceed the recommended value according to their incomes.
 Thirty percent of American families live in homes valued at $300,000, yet only earn an annual income of $60,000.
 These homes then demand nice cars for the driveway, nice furniture for the living room, and a nice plasma TV to complement the furniture.
 These offspring also purchase and consume the EOC rather than invest it.
 If a dose of EOC is given on a regular basis, the EOC can actually be absorbed into the individual's perceived annual income.
 Expenditures are then calculated with the anticipation of a regularly scheduled dose of EOC.

-America: the ultimate UAW

-The average American is a UAW, with an annual income of $32,000, a total net worth of $36,000, and a realized income value that is about 90% of their total net worth.
-The government draws the poverty line based on income, and society determines a family's well-being based on their level of earned income.
-Income is a poor indicator of well-being.
-On the other hand, wealth is a good indicator of the financial independency or financial dependency of individuals.
-Unfortunately society has an almost unlimited number of ways to consume income and limited ways to save income; therefore, individuals are more prone to spend than save.
-That eventually results in an adoption of a UAW lifestyle.

 Criticism

-Nassim Nicholas Taleb criticised the premise of the book on the basis of two instances of survivorship bias: that there is no mention of the accumulators who have accumulated underperforming assets, and that the United States had just gone through the greatest bull market in its history at the time of the book's publication.
+Nassim Nicholas Taleb criticized the premise of the book on the basis of two instances of survivorship bias: that there is no mention of the accumulators who have accumulated underperforming assets, and that the United States had just gone through the greatest bull market in its history at the time of the book's publication.
 He suggested that the authors should lower the net worth of the observed millionaires to compensate for the effect of the unobserved losers, and to consider the fate of accumulators following prolonged periods of recession such as in 1982 or 1935.